Hairless Cats: A Howl-o-ween Tribute

 Sphynx and other hairless cat breeders have a lot invested into the care and propagation of these kitties that may not be readily apparent to the casual observer.
 Vaccinations, health and genetic screenings, occasional cesarean surgeries, high-quality diets, quality litter, dozens of cat toys to keep these intelligent cats engaged, and time spent grooming and socializing these cats really starts to add up.
 Expect to spend at least $1,000, and beware of bargain-priced sellers looking to make a quick buck.
 Unscrupulous breeders cut corners, and it's the cats that suffer (both in poor care of breeding cats and poor health problems you'll be paying to deal with in the future.)

-I was stuck by the care in selection of breeding stock and the extra time and expense of using outcrossings to ensure the hardiness of the breed while reading about the history and development of the Sphynx and related hairless cats.
+I was struck by the care in selection of breeding stock and the extra time and expense of using outcrossings to ensure the hardiness of the breed while reading about the history and development of the Sphynx and related hairless cats.
 These are not casual hobbyists.
-These are cat advocates who barely break even, but I still found them donating to shelters to ensure all cats are cared for.
+These are cat advocates who barely break even, but I still found these cat advocates donating to shelters to ensure all cats are cared for.
 Look for breeders that only sell cats with a contract to ensure you know what you're getting into, that the cat is healthy, and to be assured the cats will be well cared for.

 Elf Cats - A Developing Hairless Cat Breed